-Crop Water Manage irrigation based on electronic soil moisture sensors equipped with electrical Requirements capacitance probes.
-If electronic soil moisture sensors are not used, follow 2.1.1. practices 2.1.2 or 2.1.3 below.
+Manage irrigation based on electronic soil moisture sensors equipped with electrical capacitance probes.
+If electronic soil moisture sensors are not used, follow practices 2.1.2 or 2.1.3 below.

-Guidance: Soil moisture sensors are one of the best irrigation management tools available to sod producers.
-These sensors can be equipped with probes that measure the electrical capacitance of the soil column and aid a producer with managing soil water content to meet the sod production requirements.
+Guidance: Soil moisture sensors are one of the best irrigation management tools available to VAC producers.
+These sensors can be equipped with probes that measure the electrical capacitance of the soil column and aid a producer with managing soil water content to meet the VAC production requirements.
 While soil plasticity has been used historically as an estimation of when to irrigate, such "feel tests" require training and experience and the interpretation is not as accurate or precise as using calibrated and maintained soil moisture sensors.

-Crop Water Requirements 2.1.2.
-Maintain the water table (saturated zone) at a level in proximity to plant rooting depths when using seepage irrigation. -------------------------------------- --
+Crop Water Requirements and Irrigation Scheduling 2.1.2.

+Maintain the water table (saturated zone) at a level in proximity to plant rooting depths when using seepage irrigation.

-Guidance: Subsurface (seepage) irrigation involves raising the water table to a desired level by pumping water into ditches or canals and using water control structures to raise the water table and reduce the volume of discharge and sediments.
-Ongoing maintenance is needed to ensure that ditches and water control structures continue to function as designed.
+Guidance: Subsurface (seepage) irrigation involves raising the water table to a desired level by pumping water into ditches or canals and using water control structures to manipulate the water table and reduce the volume of discharge and sediments.
+Proper design is needed for an effective and efficient system.
+Ongoing maintenance is also needed to ensure that ditches and water control structures continue to function as designed.
 Cost share may be available to those producers that require additional water management as an applicable BMP to improve seepage irrigation efficiency to reduce discharges.
 A water table observation well is an inexpensive management tool used in some parts of Florida that provides a visual indication of surficial (near to the surface) groundwater levels.